bomberstudios/coding-designer/app/views/philosophy.md

 **It takes *a lot* of time for code to become invisible**.

-If you are not willing to spend that much time, I honestly recommend you to invest your scarce spare time on something else.
+If you are not willing to spend that much time, I honestly recommend you to invest your scarce free time on something else.
 Typography, color theory, animation or storytelling can bring you great joy in a short time, without any side effects.

+If, on the other hand, you have already decided that thinking on the macro and micro level when solving design problems is your thing, you are most welcome to join this adventure.

+Now, if you are the kind of person that needs a bit more information before deciding whether to take the plunge or not, here's a more detailed list of some the more important issues you'll find when designing in code.

+These are based on my personal experience, and I'm sure you'll find more when you get your hands dirty.
+When appropriate, I've added some tricks you can use when dealing with them.

+## The pitfalls of designing in code

+### Forgetting the macro level: pixel-perfect crap

+### The trap of beautiful code: writing clean, valid, semantic ugliness

+### The best time to move from Photoshop to code is always earlier or later than you did

+### Thinking in blocks: how the box-model will fuck your brains and make your design suck

+### FREE DROP SHADOWS!!!!1eleven: creating crap "because you can"

+## The joys of designing in code